ISI-MIP/isimip-publisher/README.md

                         postgresql+psycopg2://username:password@host:port/dbname
   --mock MOCK           If set to True, no files are actually copied.
 Empty mock files are used
                         instead
+  --restricted RESTRICTED
+                        If set to True, the files are flaged as restricted in the database.
   --protocol-location PROTOCOL_LOCATIONS
                         URL or file path to the protocol --datacite-username DATACITE_USERNAME